tmu-nlp/SEEDA/README.md

 ## Meta-evaluate evaluation metrics using SEEDA
 ### System-level meta-evaluation

-First, evaluate the sentences in the outputs directory with the evaluation metric you want to meta-evaluate, calculate the evaluation scores for each system.
+First, evaluate the sentences in `outputs/subset` at the system level with the evaluation metric you want to meta-evaluate.
 Then, calculate the correlation using the system scores provided by humans (Table 2).[^1]

 To conduct system-level meta-evaluation, simply run:
 ```
 python corr_system.py --human_score HUMAN_SCORE --metric_score METRIC_SCORE --systems SYSTEMS
 ```
-- `HUMAN_SCORE` The file of human evaluation scores for each system in `score/human` directory.
+- `HUMAN_SCORE` The file of human evaluation scores for each system in `scores/human` directory.
 The system scores are arranged alphabetically as follows:
 1: BART, 2: BERT-fuse, 3: GECToR_BERT, 4: GECToR_ens, 5: GPT-3.5, 6: INPUT, 7: LM-Critic, 8: PIE, 9: REF-F, 10: REF-M, 11: Riken-Tohoku, 12: T5, 13: TemplateGEC, 14: TransGEC, 15: UEDIN-MS.
-- `METRIC_SCORE` The file of evaluation metric scores for each system in `score/metric` directory.
-Please create evaluation score files for the target metrics.
+- `METRIC_SCORE` The file of evaluation metric scores for each system in `scores/metric` directory.
+Please create system-level evaluation score files for the target metrics.
 All scores should be sorted alphabetically.
 - `SYSTEMS` Set of systems to consider for meta-evaluation.
 The default is set to `base`.
 To consider fluently corrected sentences, use `+REF-F_GPT-3.5`.
 To consider uncorrected sentences, use `INPUT`.
 Specify `all` to use all 15 systems.

 To conduct system-level window analysis, simply run: